-Lemongrass is very common in many recipes in Far East Asia.
-In places like Burma, Indonesia, Cambodia, Laos, Malaysia, Thailand, Singapore, Vietnam.
-The most used part for cooking is from the base to 12cm / 6 inches of the stalk.
+Lemongrass is very common in many recipes from Far East Asian countries such as Burma, Indonesia, Cambodia, Laos, Malaysia, Thailand, Singapore, and Vietnam.
+The most commonly used part is the base to 12 cm (6 inches) of the stalk.

-The leaves are also be used for teas and other aspects of cooking.
-In South America, where the leaves are primarily used for tea, people get astonished when I show them how to make sumptuous curries in Thailand, Malaysia, and Indonesia.
-In addition, there are essential oils made from lemongrass that have a very potent effect on the body and mind.
+The leaves are also utilized for teas and various other culinary applications.
+In South America, where the leaves are primarily used for tea, people are often astonished when I demonstrate how to prepare sumptuous East Asian curries.
+Additionally, essential oils made from lemongrass have a potent effect on both body and mind.

-This lemongrass sauce pays homage to Spanish and Asian flavors and is made using all-natural ingredients.
-It is an excellent cleansing and nourishing sauce for the vitality of both body and mind.
-Dates and Cashew nuts contain tryptophan, a necessary agent for the production of serotonin, which is the hormone responsible for stabilizing our feelings, moods, digestion, sleep, and even eating.
+This lemongrass sauce pays homage to both Spanish and Asian flavors and is crafted using all-natural ingredients.
+It serves as an excellent cleansing and nourishing sauce for revitalizing both body and mind, enriched with dates and cashew nuts that contain tryptophan – a vital component in the production of serotonin, the hormone responsible for stabilizing our moods, digestion, sleep, and eating habits.

 Ingredients